pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 The question we have to ask is: how much will this grow in the future?
 19% is a very high growth rate, but where is it coming from?
-On their [2023 Q3 press release](https://www.microsoft.com/en-us/investor/earnings/FY-2023-Q3/press-release-webcast), Microsoft said that their cloud reveneue grew 22% year-over-year for that quarter ($28.5 bn), citing the innovations in AI and being the "platform of choice" for customers in this space and as an example:
+On their [2023 Q3 press release](https://www.microsoft.com/en-us/investor/earnings/FY-2023-Q3/press-release-webcast), Microsoft said that their cloud reveneue grew 22% year-over-year for that quarter ($28.5 bn), citing the innovations in AI and being the "platform of choice" for customers in this space.
+In the earnings call, they said:

 > Unilever, for example, went all-in on Azure this quarter, in one of the largest-ever cloud migrations in the consumer goods industry.